AUTOMATIC1111/stable-diffusion-webui/Features.md

 These models **specifically** are recommended for generating, merging and training.

->They have a built-in trained vae by [madebyollin](https://github.com/madebyollin) which fixes NaN infinity calculations running in fp16. ([VAE](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix/blob/main/sdxl_vae.safetensors) for reference)
+>They have a built-in trained vae by [madebyollin](https://github.com/madebyollin) which fixes NaN infinity calculations running in fp16.
+(Here is the most up-to-date [VAE](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix/blob/main/sdxl_vae.safetensors) for reference)

 ## SD-XL BASE